SmarakNayak/ordpg/README.md

 Running `ordpg`
 ------
 ### Configuration
-`ord-mys3ql` requires 1 config files before it can run:
+`ordpg` requires 1 config files before it can run:
  - `ord.yaml` for postgres credentials and other ord options

 `ord.yaml:`